- Find a Trail

 - Get Involved

 At 58 miles, the Northern Rail Trail spans Grafton and Merrimack counties and is the longest rail-trail in New Hampshire.
-Along with grass, the surface is dirt, crushed gravel, and cinders in Grafton and crush gravel in Merrimack; both easily bikeable on hybrids or mountain bikes.
+Along with grass, the surface is dirt, crushed gravel, and cinders in Grafton and crushed gravel in Merrimack; both easily bikeable on hybrids or mountain bikes.
 The Grafton section is not well maintained and is reduced to singletrack in many places.
 Be aware of poor trail surface and bridge decks.

 The northern half of the trail in Grafton County follows the scenic Mascoma Valley as it goes south from Lebanon to Grafton.
 Trail development began here in the mid-1990s when the recently abandoned Boston & Maine's Northern Line was purchased by the State of New Hampshire.
 Volunteers, including local snowmobile clubs, removed the thousands of railroad ties left behind by rail salvagers and decked the many bridges along the line.